pvdz/tenko/tests/testcases/regexes/some_annexb_stuff/octal_escape_in_char_class/web_compat_with_u-flag.md

 `````
 throws: Lexer error!
-    Regex: Back reference is only one digit and cannot be followed by another digit
+    Regex: A character class is not allowed to have numeric back-reference

 /[\12-\14]/u
 ^^^^^^^^^^^------- error